Dharmik-DataAnalyst/Telecom-Customer-Churn-Analysis-Python/README.md

 ---

-# 🎯 Skills Practiced

-- Data Cleaning
-- Data Transformation
-- Exploratory Data Analysis (EDA)
-- Data Visualization
-- GroupBy Operations
-- Crosstab Analysis
-- Business Insight Generation
-- Python Programming
-- Pandas
-- Matplotlib
-- Seaborn
+# Learning Note

+This was a self-driven learning project — I used tutorials and a few YouTube videos to pick up techniques along the way, then applied them here on my own to get hands-on practice with the full EDA workflow.

 ---

-# 📚 Learning Note

-This project was created purely for **learning and practice purposes** while studying Python for Data Analytics.

-I referred to online tutorials and YouTube videos to understand the concepts and implemented the project independently to strengthen my practical skills in data cleaning, visualization, and exploratory data analysis.

----

-# 👨‍💻 Author
+# Author

 **Dharmik Shah**